 Trevi Fountain – There is probably no other more popular or photographed fountain in the world than that of the Trevi Fountain in Rome.
 It was designed by Italian architect Nicola Salvi and opened to the public in 1762.

-St. Peter’s Basilica – The St. Peter’s Basilica in Vatican is not just famous for its importance in the Roman Catholic religion, but for its Renaissance and Baroque architecture.
+St. Peter’s Basilica – St. Peter’s Basilica in the Vatican is not just famous for its importance in the Roman Catholic religion, but for its Renaissance and Baroque architecture.
 It is a must-visit when you travel to Italy.

-St. Mark’s Basilica and Square – The cathedral of Saint Mark is the main feature of the St. Mark’s Square in Venice.
+St. Mark’s Basilica and Square – The Cathedral of Saint Mark is the main feature of the St. Mark’s Square in Venice.
 The Roman Catholic cathedral is one of the greatest examples of ItaloByzantine architecture still surviving today.

 Grand Canal – The famous Grand Canal in Venice is the symbol of Venice.
 Make sure you ride one of the gondolas if you travel to this part of Italy.

-Other Travel to Italy Resources
+Italy Online Resources